BradleyRobertTaylor/bradleyroberttaylor/README.md

 <p align="center">I make web applications and love to learn new technologies.</p>

 ## SmoothSail 🎏
-Most recently I built SmoothSail, a self-hosted open-source feature flag management tool for decoupling deployment from release with user targeting capabilities.
+Most recently I built SmoothSail, a self-hosted, open-source feature flag tool designed for small companies aiming for rapid feature development with minimized risks.
+It empowers developers to separate the release of new features from their deployment and quickly revert unsuccessful updates with just a click.
+SmoothSail provides accurate user targeting capabilities, enabling engineers to introduce new features to specific demographics and limit the impact of unforeseen bugs in production.

 ✨ [Read SmoothSail Case Study](https://smooth-sail.github.io/#/case-study)